-Our course brochures include the details of how we deliver the training to you, for example, classroom-based training, as well as the assessment methods that will be used to assess whether you have reached the required standard of performance.
+Our course information on the AHSI website and this Student Handbook include the details of how we deliver the training to you, for example, classroom-based training, as well as the assessment methods that will be used to assess whether you have reached the required standard of performance.
 Assessment methods vary depending on the unit of competency but usually include Summative assessments at the end of each Unit of competency, which consist of written assignments and Formative assessments which can be done during class projects, group activities, class tutorials and practical demonstrations.